Nikhilsha/audioProcessing/README.md

 ## Acknowledgments

-* my all group members sanjeev, mayank, gaurav
+* my all group members sanjeev, mayank and gaurav.